SwordElucidator/nanoBackpackLM/README.md

 ![nanoBackpackLM](assets/backpack-process.gif)

 This repo is the implementation of the Backpack Language Model used in Stanford CS224N Winter 2023 Best Custom Project [Nano Backpack Language Model on Chinese Characters](http://web.stanford.edu/class/cs224n/project.html).
+You can find my final paper [here](https://drive.google.com/file/d/1cDrR69B9jvzWn4eDraucxq0S3ZI_jNJe/view?usp=sharing).

-The Backpack LM structure is based on the paper [Backpack Language Models](https://arxiv.org/abs/2305.16765).
+The Backpack LM is based on the paper [Backpack Language Models](https://arxiv.org/abs/2305.16765).
 Here is the Official Github Repo of [Backpack LM](https://github.com/john-hewitt/backpacks-flash-attn).

 It is a simple repository for training/finetuning medium-sized Backpacks inspired by and based on [nanoGPT](https://github.com/karpathy/nanoGPT).